 It’s not entirely clear what causes a baby to laugh in their sleep.
 We don’t know for sure whether babies dream, although they do experience an equivalent of REM sleep called active sleep.

 Since it’s impossible to really know whether babies dream, it’s believed that when babies laugh in their sleep, it’s often a reflex rather than a response to a dream they’re having.
-For example, many researchers note that babies may twitch or smile in their sleep during active sleep.
+For example, note that babies may twitch or smile in their sleep during active sleep.

 When babies go through this type of sleep, their bodies can make involuntary movements.
 These involuntary movements might contribute to smiles and laughter from babies during this time.

 In very rare instances, there are types of seizures that can occur in infants that cause episodes of uncontrolled giggling, called gelastic seizures.
 These are short seizures, lasting around 10 to 20 seconds, which can start in infancy around 10 months old.
 They can occur as the baby is falling asleep, or while they’re asleep it might wake them up.

 If you notice this happening regularly, multiple times a day, and accompanied by a vacant stare, or if it happens with grunting or unusual bodily movements or squirming, talk to your pediatrician.

 Diagnosing this condition can be tricky, and the doctor will want to know more about the situation and possibly run some diagnostic tests to be sure of what’s going on.